cockroachdb/docs/v2.1/change-data-capture.md

 {{site.data.alerts.end}}

 {{site.data.alerts.callout_info}}
-CDC is an enterprise feature.
+CDC is an [enterprise-only](enterprise-licensing.html).
 There will be a core version in a future release.
 {{site.data.alerts.end}}

 ## What is change data capture?